-For more information, see R&TC Section 24416.24 and get form FTB 3805Q, Net Operating Loss (NOL) Computation and NOL and Disaster Loss Limitations - Corporations.
+For more information, see R&TC Section 24416.24 and get form FTB 3805Q, Net Operating Loss (NOL) Computation and NOL Disaster Loss Limitations - Corporations.

 Credit Limitation - For taxable years beginning on or after January 1, 2024, and before January 1, 2027, there is a \$5,000,000 limitation on the application of credits.
-The total of all credits including the carryover of any credit for the taxable year may not reduce the "tax" by more than \$5,000,000.
+The total of all credits including the carryover of any credit for the taxable year may not reduce the "tax", by more than \$5,000,000.
 This limitation does not apply to the Low-Income Housing Credit.
-The credit for prior year alternative minimum tax (AMT) is not subject to the credit limitation.
 For taxpayers included in a combined report, the limitation is applied at the group level.